-- 1. A covered entity may disclose PHI to another covered entity or a health care Provider for the payment activities of the recipient.
-Please note that "payment" is a defined term under the HIPAA Privacy Rule that includes, without limitation, utilization review activities, such as preauthorization of services, concurrent review, and retrospective review of "services2."
+- under the HIPAA Privacy Rule that includes, without limitation, utilization review activities, such as preauthorization of services, concurrent review, and retrospective review of "services2."

 - 2. A covered entity may disclose PHI to another covered entity for the health care operations activities of the covered entity that receives the PHI, if each covered entity either has or had a relationship with the individual who is the subject of the PHI being requested, the PHI pertains to such relationship, and the disclosure is for the following health care operations activities:

 - Quality Improvement

-- o Disease Management
+- Disease Management

-- Case Management and Care Coordination
+- Care Management and Care Coordination

 - Training Programs

 - Accreditation, Licensing, and Credentialing